Anthony-Macabata/Designed-Dual-WAN-PCC-Load-Balancing-Recursive-Routing-Failover/README.md

 ---

+## The Topology

+---

 ## The Lore

 Okay so here's the scenario:

-Standard Dual-WAN setups often suffer from two critical flaws: Asymmetric Session Breaks and "Ghost" Gateway Failures.
+Standard Dual-WAN setups often suffer from two critical flaws: Asymmetric Load Balancing and Session Breaks.

 If a router uses simple Round-Robin packet distribution like the default PFIFO, secure websites (HTTPS/Banking) will drop the session because the source IP appears to flip-flop every second.
+A

 Furthermore, if the ISP's physical modem stays "Up" but their internal network loses internet connectivity, a standard router remains "blind" to the failure and continues sending packets into a black hole.

+Sure, ECMP provides load balancing too but it lacks symmetric load balancing like what PCC does!

-I engineered a solution that ensures both LOad Blancing and Intelligent Recursive Self-Healing:
+I engineered a solution that ensures both Load Blancing and Intelligent Recursive Routing:

 1. **PCC Hashing & Stickiness:** I utilized the PCC matcher to hash traffic based on source/destination IPs.
 This ensures that once a session is established on ISP 1 or ISP 2, it "sticks" there, preserving stateful connections while allowing different client connections to utilize the full capacity of both ISPs.